 I understand that the goal was to make Blender more accessible to new users, but the radical UI and keyboard shortcut revisions can prove to be a hurdle for seasoned Blender users.

 Below is a list of tips and observations from my first Blender 2.8 explorations.
-Please note that this is not meant to be an all-encompassing list of changes, and please also note that I'm still using an alpha version.
-Although the first beta version is imminent at the time I write this, a number of things might still be changed.
+Please note that this is not meant to be an all-encompassing list of changes.
+I started this article when I was still using the alpha version, and a number of things have changed since that.
+I've made some adjustments to the text, but I'll undoubtedly have missed things.

 I recommend reading one list item at a time, then checking / trying it in Blender 2.8, so it sticks better in your memory.